 Ariana Nasr and Curtis Thorpe are two multi-instrumentalists who live and perform in Montréal, Canada, having relocated from their native Nova Scotia in early 2017.
 Their large repertoire consists mainly of vintage popular songs from North America and around the world sung in up to 9 languages and performed on a variety of instruments.

 Ariana can and will sing almost anything.
-You can catch her interpreting jazz, soul or world classics, but her most popular performance has been her interpretation of the music of Édith Piaf.
-She spent the last several years creating and touring a tribute show to French greats Édith Piaf and Jacques Brel.
-The logical next step was to move to a French speaking environment!
-Thus, Ariana and Curtis relocated to Montréal together in January 2017 to pursue their love of performance and the French language.
+You can catch her interpreting jazz, soul, rock or world classics as well as playing saxophone, accordion or violin.
+Her most popular performance however, has been her interpretation of the music of Édith Piaf.
+In 2015 she created and toured a tribute show to French greats Édith Piaf and Jacques Brel which she and Curtis still present by request.

 Curtis is a versatile player who can deliver a gorgeous solo performance featuring complex finger-style guitar picking, or he could be found playing electric guitar or bass in a rock band.
-And many things in between.
-He loves the harmonica as a solo instrument and has integrated it as both accompaniment and solo instrument in his performances.
-In the duo show he is a one-man band playing guitar, harmonica and percussion simultaneously whilst Ariana sings, plays soprano saxophone (her first love), accordion or violin.
+He loves the harmonica as a solo instrument and has fully integrated it as both soloist and accompaniment in his performances.
+In the duo show he is a one-man band playing guitar, harmonica and percussion simultaneously.

-This summer 2018, Ariana Nasr & Curtis Thorpe will be releasing a CD titled "Padam Padam" - featuring classics from France, the Balkans and the Americas.
+In the summer of 2018, Ariana Nasr & Curtis Thorpe released a CD titled "Padam Padam" featuring classics from France, the Balkans and the Americas.